Authority and Discernment

 In John 4.19-29, this example of expansion is well-drawn, concerning the woman at the well.
 It begins with, “Sir, I perceive thou art a prophet.”
 It ends with her going into the village and proclaiming, “Is not this the Christ?”
 This section of scripture is worth studying closely.
 How this scripture carefully unfolds provides an insightful view of the progression of expansive events.
 Even though Jesus and the woman only converse, the power of the conversation moves far beyond its beginnings.

 Just as Adam and Eve both accepted the mixed fruit of the Tree of Forbidden Knowledge and then named the fruit ‘good’, a mixed consciousness entered their mind.
 Adam and Eve fell from the illuminated state of consciousness to the darkness of self-consciousness, from spirit consciousness into an immersion into physical consciousness.
-Both were split apart and not whole or at one with God.
+Both became split apart and not whole or at one with God.
 Their light left them, which is the correct interpretation of the biblical reference, “they knew that they were naked” (Gn.
 3.7).
 ‘Light’ and ‘power’ are somewhat synonymous.
-Adam and Eve became ‘naked’ and lost both.
+Adam and Eve became “naked” and lost both.

 Our speaking habits may show themselves in a moment of circumstance that will ‘make us or break us’.
 Our nature may be impatient, even rash, or arrogant and condescending, with words that are sure to follow.
 The lesson is straightforward, our circumstances not only proceed out of what we do but also how we speak and name before we act.
 Thus, our speaking and naming order circumstances.